rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

  - Max message size for links
  - Aborted transfers
  - TLS negotiation via the AMQP2100 handshake (although SSL is supported)
- - Use of virtual hosts other than "/"
- - Some complex message formats including multiple-section messages, amqp-sequence messages, delivery-annotations, message-annotations and application-properties

 [9] We do not deduplicate as a target, though we may resend as a source (messages that have no settled outcome when an outgoing link is